 The Big Book

-How Many Thousands of Men and Women Have Recovered from Alcoholism
+How Many Men and Women Have Recovered from Alcoholism

 This is a book of daily reflections written by A.A. members for A.A. members

 Bill W. describes how members recover and how our society functions